dunossauro/videomaker-helper/README.md

 In essence, the right choice of distance will depend on the nature of the content, the target audience, and the desired final product's length and feel.
 It's a balance between conciseness and fluidity.

+## Understanding Audio Threshold and Silence Duration

+To use VideoMaker Helper effectively, it's essential to understand two key parameters: **Audio Threshold** and **Silence Duration**.
+These parameters determine which parts of an audio track are considered speech (and therefore kept) and which are regarded as silence or noise (and hence removed).

+### Audio Waveform

+Imagine your audio as a line graph:
+- The vertical axis represents volume (loudness).
+- The horizontal axis represents time.

+When you speak or make a sound, the line (or waveform) rises and falls, representing the loudness of that sound over time.

+### Threshold

+The **threshold** is like a horizontal line on this graph, set at a specific volume level.
+Here's how it works:
+- Any sound louder than this line is considered "audio" that we want to keep.
+- Any sound quieter than this line is a potential candidate for removal.

+By default, the threshold is often set at -65 dBs.
+However, based on the recording environment and specific requirements, you might need to adjust this level.
+For instance, in a noisy environment, the threshold might need to be higher.

+### Silence Duration

+Even if the sound dips below our threshold, it doesn't automatically qualify for removal.
+This is where **silence duration** comes into play.
+Here's the breakdown:
+- It specifies how long the sound must be below the threshold before being considered "true silence."
+- For instance, with a default of 400ms, any quiet moment below the threshold that's shorter than 400ms will be retained.
+This ensures we don't remove natural pauses in speech.

+### How to Choose What to Keep and What to Cut

+With these two parameters in place:
+1. Audio louder than the threshold is always retained.
+2. Audio quieter than the threshold gets removed only if its duration exceeds the specified silence duration.

+This approach ensures the final audio sounds as natural as possible, without unnecessary noise or lengthy silences.

+### Practical Application

+When using VideoMaker Helper commands, you'll often see parameters like `--threshold` or `--silence-time`.
+These directly relate to the principles discussed above.
+Adjusting them allows you to tailor the audio processing to your specific needs.

+For instance, the `vmh kdenlive` command offers the ability to adjust the threshold and silence duration, allowing for customized audio trimming based on the user's preferences.

+---

+With a clear understanding of these principles, you'll be better equipped to use VideoMaker Helper to its full potential, ensuring your videos have crisp, clean audio that's free of distracting silences or noise.

 ## Cache system
 TODO doc